 • $11.3 million is being put towards the Williamstown Swimming and Life Saving Club for their clubhouse redevelopment, providing upgraded facilities to all who use the club rooms.

 • In 2022, Altona City Soccer Club received $300,000 for redevelopment at HC Kim Reserve.
 It involved the redevelopment of soccer pitch one, including drainage and irrigation and installation of irrigation to soccer pitches two and three.
-The Community Facilities Grant has aided in improving sporting facilities within the west by creating safer terrain to play on.
+The Community Facilities Grant has aided in improving sporting facilities within the west by creating safer playing surfaces.

-• $500,000 for a pop-up park in Yarraville Village as apart of the Outdoor Eating and Entertainment Package to help venues get back in business.
+• $500,000 for a pop-up park in Yarraville Village as part of the Outdoor Eating and Entertainment Package to help venues get back in business.

 • A grant of $17,707 for Spotswood Summer Sessions from the West Gate Neighbourhood Fund, intended to aid in supporting local business by bringing visitors to the Spotswood area through community engagement and new summer activities at the start of 2025.